OJarvey/Road-Ready-Driving/README.md

 Our primary audience includes:

-New drivers looking for structured, affordable, and reliable driving lessons
+* New drivers looking for structured, affordable, and reliable driving lessons

-Parents booking lessons for teenagers
+* Parents booking lessons for teenagers

-Individuals seeking refresher courses or advanced driving packages
+* Individuals seeking refresher courses or advanced driving packages

-Educators, developers, or hiring managers reviewing educational projects
+* Educators, developers, or hiring managers reviewing educational projects

 ## Solution

 Road Ready Driving brings together an intuitive lesson-booking system, instructor management tools, and secure Stripe-powered payments.
-With real-time cart updates, mobile responsiveness, and admin-controlled tutor management, the platform is a comprehensive solution for both customers and site administrators.
+With real-time bag updates, mobile responsiveness, and admin-controlled tutor management, the platform is a comprehensive solution for both customers and site administrators.

 ## Scope